jamessrichie/course-hunter/README.md

 3. On your MacBook, open 'Messages' and in the menu bar, choose 'Messages' > 'Settings…', click 'iMessage', then select 'Enable Messages in iCloud.'

-To start the text message listener, create an `iMessageListener` object and call `start()`.
+To start the text message listener, create an `iMessageListener` instance and call `start()`.

 ### Setting up the Time Listener

-Course-Hunter's time listener will trigger at a specified time, adding and dropping courses from the first group in `joint-registration.json`.
+Course-Hunter's time listener will trigger at a specific time, adding and dropping courses from the first group in `joint-registration.json`.

-To start the time listener, create a `TimeListener` object and call `start()`.
+To start the time listener, create a `TimeListener` instance and call `start()`.
 * You are allowed to create multiple `TimeListener` instances to trigger at various times

 <details>